cisaic/Flask-IndexingACurve/README.md

 # Instructions

-If later on, you wish to install this same set of dependencies again, you can install them from this file with the following command: pip install -r requirements.txt
+- If later on, you wish to install this same set of dependencies again, you can install them from this file with the following command: pip install -r requirements.txt
+- To make changes on pythonanywhere, need to go to bash console on the webstie cisaic_pythonanywhere_com_wsgi.py & do a git pull